LED bulbs use 75% less energy than incandescent bulbs — DOE

 First, let's dispel the 2023-era myth that "Heat pumps don't work in the cold."
 Today's CCHPs are thermodynamic miracles.
 Using EVI (Enhanced Vapor Injection) compressors and low-GWP refrigerants (like R-290 Propane), modern units maintain a 1:1 COP (Coefficient of Performance) even at -25°C. This means that even in the middle of a Calgary winter, the heat pump is still extracting energy from the air more efficiently than a traditional electric baseboard heater.

 But here's the catch: as the temperature drops, the amount of heat the pump can "move" decreases.
 This is the "Thermal Balance Point."
 In 2026, the leading units (from manufacturers like Mitsubishi and Daikin) have pushed this point lower than ever.
 However, if your home isn't optimized for "Envelope Efficiency," the CCHP has to run at 100% capacity just to keep the lights on, so to speak.
-This is where "Digital Friction" occurs—the moment the system's electrical demand exceeds your panel's capacity, forcing a costly service upgrade that most homeowners weren't prepared for.
+Here, "Digital Friction" occurs—the moment the system's electrical demand exceeds your panel's capacity, forcing a costly service upgrade that most homeowners weren't prepared for.

-Forensic Comparison Matrix: 2026 HVAC Architecture
+detailed Comparison Matrix: 2026 HVAC Architecture

 Pure CCHP